fibonacid/react-suspence-chat-app/README.md

 </div>
 ```

-The `MessageRenderer` component receives a `message` prop that can be an actual message (`Message`) or a promise (`LazyMessage`).
+The `MessageRenderer` component receives a prop called `message` that can be an actual message or a promise that resolves to a message.
 When the message is a promise, we need to inform the `Suspense` component that it should wait for the promise to resolve before rendering the message.
-We can do that by wrapping the `message` prop with the `use` hook.
+We can do that by wrapping the `message` prop with the [`use`](https://react.dev/reference/react/use) hook.

 > As of January 2024 this hook is only available in the canary version of React.
 Refer to the [docs](https://react.dev/reference/react/use) to understand how to use it.